cauliyang/academic/content/en/post/PCA-By-Python/index.md

 | data-2 | 0.1 | 1.2 |
 | ..     | ..  | ..  |

-**PC1** and **PC2** are the result obtained through data is projection on the unit vectors, which enable result to have the most biggest variance(means its distribution is wide) and to be irrelevant(covariance = 0).
+**PC1** and **PC2** are the result obtained through data is projection on the unit vectors, which enable result to have the biggest variance(means its distribution is wide) and to be irrelevant(covariance = 0).

 ## 1.2 Algorithm

 1. Normalize $d$ dimension raw data
-2. Creat the covariance matrix
+2. Greate the covariance matrix
 3. Calculate the eigenvalues of the covariance matrix and the corresponding eigenvectors
 4. The eigenvectors are sorted in the matrix according to the corresponding feature value, and the first k rows are formed into a matrix $W$. ($k<<d$)
 5. $Y = xW$ is the result after reducing dimension to k dimension